Ted Carter

 Walter Edward "Ted" Carter Jr. (born 4 November 1959) is an American academic administrator and retired United States Navy vice admiral.
-He has been serving as the 17th and current president of The Ohio State University since January 2024.
+He previously served as the 17th president of The Ohio State University from 2024 to 2026.

 Carter previously served as the 8th president of the University of Nebraska system from 2020 to 2023, the 62nd superintendent of the United States Naval Academy from 2014 to 2019, and the 54th president of the United States Naval War College from 2013 to 2014.

 He has a record number of flights with carrier-arrested landings for his role as a naval flight officer in fighter-bombers and other aircraft in operations in Bosnia, Kuwait, Kosovo, Iraq and Afghanistan.

 Early life and education

-Carter was born on 4 November 1959, and raised in Burrillville, Rhode Island.
+Carter was born on 4 November 1959 to Walter and Dorothy Carter and raised in Burrillville, Rhode Island.
 He graduated from the United States Naval Academy in 1981, was designated a naval flight officer in 1982, and graduated from the Navy Fighter Weapons School in 1985.
 While at USNA, Carter majored in oceanography, lettered in ice hockey 4 years (team captain in 1981), and was editor in chief of the USNA satirical magazine, The LOG, from 1979 to 1981.
 He is a graduate of the Air War College intermediate course, as well as the Armed Forces Staff College.